TheDiamondOG/webhook-manager/README.md

 Linux and Mac

+Get the installer run
+chmod +x install.sh
+then run
+./install.sh
-Get the installer it should make a folder with the Script
+it should make a folder with the Script

 After open the start file then you are done.